• Our Services

 • The most prevalent mental health disorder in children and teens

-• 10 – 20% of children and young people suffer a diagnosable anxiety disorder
+• 10 – 20% of children and young people suffer from a diagnosable anxiety disorder

-• Many more suffer with symptoms but don’t meet diagnostic criteria
+• Many more suffer from symptoms but don’t meet the diagnostic criteria

 • 2 of every 5 children aged 6 – 12 years have at least seven fears that they find troubling